What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

-This is for technical decision-makers, architects, and developers who need to move beyond batch ETL into real-time, intelligent data pipelines.
+This guide is for technical decision-makers, architects, and developers who want to move beyond batch ETL into real-time data pipelines and AI-ready data workflows.

 Executive Summary